cktang88/Hodge-podge/scala2/README.md

 * Default type for an ambiguous "var" is "Any", which is the grand supertype of all Scala types.
 If type ambiguous, Scala chooses their closest common ancestor.
 * Why no "i++" in Scala - https://stackoverflow.com/questions/4520463/why-no-i-in-scala
+* Scala’s == operator is smart - it delegates to equals rather than comparing values on reference identity